Caring for a Senior Cat

 Ramps or pet steps with carpeting can help a senior cat safety

-get into their favorite chair or couch.
+get into their favorite chair, couch, or bed.
 Box steps can be made to help a cat get

 to their favorite windowsill or window perch.